-Especially if you’re a developmental editor, you may wish to focus on a particular genre or group of genres as a specialty.
+Developmental editors in particular may wish to focus on a particular genre or group of genres as a specialty.
 Different genres have different styles, conventions, and tropes, and understanding these conventions on a deep level will allow you to accomplish more valuable critiques.
 Editor Sophie Playle’s post, “Should I Hire an Editor in My Genre?”, provides a useful overview on what an author might be looking for in regards to their editor’s familiarity with a genre.

 If you’re looking for some training in editing specifically, the following are universities, organizations, and individuals I’m aware of that offer courses.
 You don’t necessarily need to limit yourself to your own country of origin when choosing where to take online training, but note that Canada, the US, and the UK do have varied spelling conventions and there may be a few other differences.
 As an editor, you’ll probably want to be aware of what those are anyway, unless you only intend on working in or taking clients from your home country.
-Universities and colleges from your home country may offer internship opportunities and local news that you can only take advantage of if you are a resident of that country, as well.
+Universities and colleges from your home country may offer internship and local opportunities that you can only take advantage of if you are a resident of that country, as well.